 As you develop your assets, consider how closely you want your podcast’s brand to relate to your business.
 Content, Briefly uses Superpath’s signature typeface and orange brand color to tie the two entities together.
 Though brands with multiple podcasts, like us, tend to create more differentiated visual identities for clarity.

 A content calendar is vital for podcast consistency and cohesion.
 Initially, plan one season at a time, pausing between seasons to analyze and refine your strategy.
-Before each season, identify topics to cover, including current trends, evergreen subjects, and frequent audience questions.
+Before each season, identify topics to cover, including current industry trends, evergreen subjects, and frequent audience questions.
 Align your podcast with business initiatives.
 For example, if launching a new product, dedicate episodes to related topics to generate interest.

 Running an interview-style podcast?
 Start by listing industry experts who fit your theme and can offer valuable insights.
 Reach out early to coordinate schedules, especially with high-profile guests.